baolongnguyenmac/setup-pc/README.md

 - Install `tlp` for improve battery lifetime.
 Verify by `tlp-stat -s`

+- Install `snap`, then use `snap` to install `typst`, a compiler for pandoc to produce pdf from markdown file
 - Install `pandoc` for converting from `*.md` to `*.pdf`

 ## Setup `venv`, `.ssh` and alias